Jonathan97-web/Eevees-evolution/TESTING.md

 ## Bugs

-It's very important to document any bugs you've discovered while developing the project.
-Make sure to include any necessary steps you've implemented to fix the bug(s) as well.

-For JavaScript and Python applications, it's best to screenshot the errors to include them as well.

-**PRO TIP**: screenshots of bugs are extremely helpful, and go a long way!

 - timeSecond--; causing countDown to stack so the timer went down way faster when clicking the countdown timer

     - To fix this, I added a clearInterval(CountDown) to the StartGame function.